Charter of The RIPE Programme Committee

 Appointment of and Terms of Service for Programme Committee Members

-Four members of the PC selected by participants at-large at RIPE Meetings (a above) serve a term of four consecutive RIPE Meetings.
+Eight members of the PC selected by participants at-large at RIPE Meetings (#1 above) serve a term of four consecutive RIPE Meetings.
 Each such member is elected for a four meeting term at each RIPE Meeting, through a deliberate process by attendees of the RIPE Meeting.

-Community-appointed members of the PC (a above) serve a maximum three consecutive terms.
-For these members appointed by the NOGs and WG Chairs (b-d above), each group will decide how it selects its PC appointee.
+These Community-appointed members of the PC (#1 above) serve a maximum three consecutive terms.
+For the other members, appointed by the NOGs and WG Chairs (#2 to #4 above), each group will decide how it selects its PC appointee.

 Responsibilities and Expectations for Programme Committee Members